kube-burner/kube-burner/docs/index.md

 # Downloading Kube-burner

-In case you want to start tinkering with `kube-burner` now:
+In case you want to start tinkering with Kube-burner now:

 - You can find the binaries in the [releases section of the repository](https://github.com/cloud-bulldozer/kube-burner/releases).
 - There's also a container image available at [quay](https://quay.io/repository/cloud-bulldozer/kube-burner?tab=tags).